Facial recognition touted as ‘user friendly’ system for airports

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DULLES, United States: As facial recognition technology use generates intense scrutiny, a new system unveiled at Washington´s Dulles airport is being touted as a "user friendly" way to help ease congestion for air travellers.
+DULLES, UNITED STATES: As facial recognition technology use generates intense scrutiny, a new system unveiled at Washington’s Dulles airport is being touted as a “user friendly” way to help ease congestion for air travelers.

-Officials at Dulles unveiled two new face recognition systems on Thursday, one to meet legal requirements for biometric entry-exit records, and a second to help speed processing of travellers arriving on international flights by matching their real-time images with stored photos.
+Officials at Dulles unveiled two new face recognition systems Thursday, one to meet legal requirements for biometric entry-exit records, and a second to help speed processing of travelers arriving on international flights by matching their real-time images with stored photos.

 The growing use of facial recognition has ignited debate over surveillance and privacy around the world, but officials told media this system was a way to help reducing annoying lines and wait times without compromising security.